Answers are at the right or below the question in "Light Blue".

 c.
 Geneva Bible.

-The Geneva Bible, the most popular Bible of the time, was brought to America by the Pilgrims.
+The Geneva Bible, the most popular Bible of the time, was brought to America by the Pilgrims when they sailed on the Mayflower from Europe.

 a.
-High priests during the period that the Bible was written.
+These men were high priests during the period of writing the Bible.

 b.
-Most influential biblical writers who wrote many books of the Bible.
+They were influential biblical writers who wrote many books of the Bible.

 c.
 Well-known and respected historians that, in some manner, corroborated parts of the Bible.

-24. In what year do scholars believe the Torah was complete?
+In what year do scholars believe the Torah was completed?

 a.
 1100 BC.